 When Russia invaded Ukraine, we needed first of all to ascertain our exposure to Russia and Ukraine.
-We have no direct investments in these countries, primarily for reasons of corporate governance, but we know that the situation may be different for our portfolio companies.
+We had no direct investments in these countries, primarily for reasons of corporate governance, but we knew that the situation might be different for our portfolio companies.